Finished Liner, Semi Finished Liner or Parent Bore

 liners once fitted to the cylinder block require boring and honing to size the cylinder liner is very rough and the piston will not fit inside the semi-finished liner, this is why it needs to be bored.
 A semi-finished liner can be flanged and all parallel liners are semi-finished. this is the preferred liner to use by an engine machine shop, so the cylinder can be machine round without any taper or ovality.

-are supplied pre-bored and once fitted may only require a light hone. the finished liner follows the contour or the old worn parent bore and can have taper and ovality which can cause the engine to seize. ( i will talk about bore distortion in a later blog.
+Are supplied pre-bored and once fitted may only require a light hone.
+The finished liner follows the contour or the old worn parent bore and can have taper and ovality which can cause the engine to seize.

 Click here > Perkins Finished Liner